 - The Act clarifies how to revoke a Power of Attorney that has already been recorded at the register of deeds.

 - The Act clarifies how provisions for co-agents and successor agents will be interpreted.
 Unless the Power of Attorney expressly requires co-agents to act jointly, then each may act individually on the principal’s behalf.
-If one or more co-agents resigns, dies, becomes incapacitated, or similar, then the remaining co-agent may continue to serve.
+If one or more co-agents resign, dies, becomes incapacitated, or similar, then the remaining co-agent may continue to serve.
 Absent contrary instructions, a successor agent does not serve until all co-agents have resigned, died, become incapacitated, or are no longer qualified to serve.

 - The Act requires that certain powers must be explicitly stated within the document.

 - The Act provides additional incentives and assurances to banks, financial institutions, and other parties accepting powers of attorney.
-As a result, we anticipate that institutions will be less reluctant to accept and honor power of attorney documents executed under the new rules which had been a recurring problem under the prior law.
+As a result, we anticipate that institutions will be less reluctant to accept and honor the power of attorney documents executed under the new rules which had been a recurring problem under the prior law.

 Issues Regarding the Statutory Short Form Power of Attorney